Hines Hill-Valley View intersection becoming four-way stop

-City Council on Tuesday, Aug.
-20, unanimously approved an ordinance changing converting the Hines Hill Road-Valley View Road intersection from a two-way stop to a four-way stop.
+City Council last week unanimously approved an ordinance converting the Hines Hill Road-Valley View Road intersection from a two-way stop to a four-way stop.
 Hines Hill Road currently has stop signs, while Valley View does not.

-The two new stop signs will be installed on Monday, Aug.
-26, according to city spokesperson Jody Roberts.
-City Manager Jane Howington said there are traffic warning signs on Valley View notifying drivers about the imminent change in the traffic pattern.
+The two new stop signs will be installed Monday, according to city spokesperson Jody Roberts.
+City manager Jane Howington said there are traffic warning signs on Valley View notifying drivers about the imminent change in the traffic pattern.

 There were 21 crashes at this intersection from 2014 to 2018.
 Of that number, 17 were angled crashes, with four resulting in injuries, Roberts said.
 Eight of the angled crashes involved a vehicle traveling through the intersection from the eastbound approach of Hines Hill, and the other nine angled crashes involved a vehicle moving through the intersection from the westbound approach of Hines Hill.
 Roberts said city officials are aware of one fatality that occurred at the intersection in the mid-1990s.